ehamiter/aicalart/README.md

 <figure>
   <img src="./static/images/examples/2024-05-04-landscape.webp" alt="An AI-generated image showing a tabby cat frolicking in a space-age-inspired retro kitchen, where an egg fries nearby, and fireworks explode in the background night sky.">
   <figcaption>
-    <h3>May 4th 2024: May The Fourth Be With You; Also EOD Day, I'm Surprised This Was Generated</h3>
+    <h4>May 4th 2024: May The Fourth Be With You; Also EOD Day, I'm Surprised This Was Generated</h4>
-    <p>Style: Renaissance portrait, realistic details, chiaroscuro lighting, classical beauty</p>
+    <p><strong>Style:</strong> Renaissance portrait, realistic details, chiaroscuro lighting, classical beauty</p>
-    <p>News: None</p>
+    <p><strong>News:</strong> None</p>
-    <p>Today: 2024-05-04, National Explosive Ordnance Disposal (EOD) Day and Star Wars Day, Herb Day and Free Comic Book Day</p>
+    <p><strong>Today:</strong> 2024-05-04, National Explosive Ordnance Disposal (EOD) Day and Star Wars Day, Herb Day and Free Comic Book Day</p>
-    <p>DALL-E prompt: Digital art, award-winning art in 4k/8k resolution with realistic details and chiaroscuro lighting capturing classical beauty, no margins, full screen: Envision a tapestry that honors National Explosive Ordnance Disposal (EOD) Day through an allegorical scene where EOD technicians are depicted as Jedi from Star Wars, expertly disarming a variety of devices with lightsabers in hand.
+    <p><strong>DALL-E prompt:</strong> Digital art, award-winning art in 4k/8k resolution with realistic details and chiaroscuro lighting capturing classical beauty, no margins, full screen: Envision a tapestry that honors National Explosive Ordnance Disposal (EOD) Day through an allegorical scene where EOD technicians are depicted as Jedi from Star Wars, expertly disarming a variety of devices with lightsabers in hand.
 Amongst the high-tech gear and defused ordinance, intertwine herbs indigenous to the galaxy, symbolizing Herb Day.
 Woven into the backdrop are iconic comic book pages, representing Free Comic Book Day, each frame capturing a heroic moment of defusal.
 In the midst of this intricate ensemble, hide Hobbes the orange tabby cat playfully pawing at a deactivated thermal detonator, while donning a tiny EOD bomb suit, his whiskers twitching in the thrill of the disarmament, subtly blending into the narrative as both an observer and a silent hero.</p>
-    <p>Landscape prompt: Create a 4k/8k resolution digital art with meticulous details and chiaroscuro lighting highlighting classical beauty in full screen.
+    <p><strong>Landscape prompt:</strong> Create a 4k/8k resolution digital art with meticulous details and chiaroscuro lighting highlighting classical beauty in full screen.
 Picture a tapestry commemorating National Explosive Ordnance Disposal (EOD) Day symbolically.
 The scene depicts EOD technicians of differing descents and genders, proficiently nullifying various devices, holding advanced tech tools in their hands.
 Enrich the backdrop with high-tech gear and neutralized ordnance.
 Intersperse species-specific flora from a faraway galaxy, giving a nod to Herb day.
 Embed the background with iconic scenes from an imaginary graphic novel, each frame displaying a gallant moment of disarming, this alludes to Free Comic Book Day.
 Central to this complex montage, incorporate a disguised generic orange tabby cat playfully batting a deactivated futuristic explosive device, adorning a miniature EOD explosive armor.
 The cat, merging smoothly into the narrative, serves as a silent observer and a subdued protagonist.
 This image should have a landscape orientation.</p>
   </figcaption>
 </figure>
 </details>